xfiveco/xcorner/README.md

 ### Utility scripts

 We recommend creating new (custom) templates and JS files inside `templates/components/custom` and `assets/js/theme/custom` respectively.
 To make this step a little easier, we created a script for creating a custom template script running `npm run addTemplate <template-name>` and another for creating a JS file running `npm run addCode <javascript-name>`.

+### Thank you

+This starter theme is heavily based on the [Cornerstone](https://github.com/bigcommerce/cornerstone) theme done by [BigCommerce](https://sweetydeals.com/) team & contributors.
+Our sincere grettings 🙏♥️ goes to everyone who contributed to [Cornerstone](https://github.com/bigcommerce/cornerstone) in the past.

 #### License